Child and young migrants

-According to United Nations Department of Economic and Social Affairs (UN DESA) data, the estimated number of people aged 19 or under living in a country other than the one where they were born rose from 28.7 million in 1990 to 37.9 million in 2019.
+According to United Nations Department of Economic and Social Affairs (UN DESA) data, the estimated number of people aged 19 or under living in a country other than the one where they were born in rose from 28.7 million in 1990 to 37.9 million in 2019.
 In 2019, child migrants (aged 19 years and under) accounted for 14 per cent of the total migrant population and 1.5 per cent among children globally.
 According to the United Nations Children’s Fund (UNICEF) estimates based on UN DESA data, but using under 18 years of age as criteria, the number of child migrants remained stable around 24 million between 1990 and 2000, and steadily rose to 27 million in 2010 and 33 million in 2019.
-In 2019, child migrants accounted for 12 per cent of the total population (of all ages).
+In 2019, child migrants accounted for 12 per cent of the total migrant population (UNICEF, 2020).
 The estimated number of young migrants (aged 15 to 24) also rose from 22.4 million in 1990 to 30.9 million in 2019.
-In 2019, young migrants accounted for 11.4 per cent of the total migrant population and 5.1 per cent of the total population (of all ages).
+In 2019, young migrants accounted for 11.4 per cent of the total migrant population and 2.6 per cent among youth globally (UN DESA, 2019).

 In recent years, the number of children migrating unaccompanied by guardians has increased.
 In 2015-2016, there were five times as many children estimated to be migrating alone than in 2010-2011 (UNICEF, 2017b).
 The number of unaccompanied and separated children applying for asylum in countries other than in the European Union increased from 4,000 in 2010 to 19,000 in 2015 (UNICEF, 2017b).1

 This increase can be partly attributed to the overall rise in the number of asylum seekers on the continent in those years.
 Eight per cent of all arrivals across the Mediterranean to Italy in 2015 were unaccompanied children, which climbed to 14 per cent in 2016.
 An estimated 90 per cent of all children who crossed the Mediterranean in 2016 were unaccompanied (UNICEF, 2017a).